bids-apps/freesurfer/README.md

 ## Freesurfer recon-all BIDS App
 ### Description
 This app implements surface reconstruction using Freesurfer.
-It reconstruct the surface for each subjectindividually and then creates a study specific template.
-In case there are multiple sessions the Freesurfer longitudinal pipeline is followed (creating subject specific templates).
+It reconstruct the surface for each subject individually and then creates a study specific template.
+In case there are multiple sessions the Freesurfer longitudinal pipeline is used (creating subject specific templates).

 The output of the pipeline consist of the SUBJECTS_DIR created during the analysis.